dbohdan/hicolor/README.md

 Quantized images compress better when their originals, so HiColor may serve as a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).
 However, unlike pngquant, it does not preserve transparency.

 The program is written in C with minimal dependencies and builds as a static binary by default.
-It works at least on Linux and Windows 7.
+It works at least on Linux and Windows 98 Second Edition, 2000 Service Pack 4, XP, and 7.

 ## Known bugs and limitations